-Taipei 101 was the world’s tallest building until 2009.
-Although it has been superseded, it remains the grandiose centre of Taipei’s financial district.
-Resembling a pagoda, the skyscraper towers above the city skyline at 671 feet (509m) and is the city’s chief landmark attraction.
+Taipei 101 was the world's tallest building until 2009.
+Although it has been superseded, it remains the glorious centre of Taipei's financial district.
+Resembling a pagoda, the skyscraper towers above the city skyline at 1,671 feet (509m) and is the city's chief landmark attraction.
 Visitors can take a trip up in its super-fast elevators and enjoy astounding views from the observation deck.
-The many shops and restaurants in Taipei 101 make it a weekend destination for locals and expats alike.
+The many shops and restaurants in Taipei 101 make it a popular weekend destination for locals and expats alike.

 Taipei has kept its ancient traditions alive as it thrusts towards the future.
-One of the city’s most famous temples is Lungshan, dedicated to Guanyin, the Goddess of Mercy.
-Built in 1738 to serve as a place of worship for Chinese settlers, its various incarnations have survived earthquakes, fires and American bombs.
+One of the city's most famous temples is Lungshan, dedicated to Guanyin, the Goddess of Mercy.
+Built in 1738 to serve as a place of worship for Chinese settlers, its various incarnations have survived earthquakes, fires and American bombing during WWII.
 The architecture is a fine example of traditional temple styling.

 National Palace Museum

-As an antidote to the modernity that often overwhelms new arrivals, expats should visit this museum for its vast collection of ancient artefacts and artwork.
-The National Palace Museum displays the bulk of what was relocated to Taiwan from the Forbidden City in Beijing with Chiang Kei Shek’s move to Taipei.
+As an antidote to the modernity that often overwhelms new arrivals, the National Palace Museum, with its vast collection of ancient Chinese imperial artefacts and artwork, is a must-visit.
+The museum houses most of the treasures relocated to Taiwan from Beijing's Forbidden City during the Chinese Civil War when Chiang Kai-shek moved the Republic of China's government to Taipei.
 Famous exhibits include the Jade Cabbage and a celebrated example of the Qingming Scroll.

 Shilin Night Market